thycotic-ps/secretserver/event-pipelines/enhanced-personal-folders/readme.md

 > :warning: **The local Everyone group cannot be used** for this example as all users are members of the group and its membership cannot be modified.

-> :warning: **Domain groups cannot be used** for with triggers based on membership changes.
-Secret Server does not get a notification about membership changes when performing a sync so the EP will not be triggered.
+> :warning: **Domain groups should be used with care** if using triggers based on membership changes.
+Secret Server does not get a notification about membership changes until it performs a sync of the domain so the EP will not be triggered immediatley leading to long waits.

 ### Create Top Level Folder and disable Personal Folders